-Hastags put your message in front of your intended audience, but they’re not what provide users value.
-Your message is what provides the value.
+Hashtags put your message in front of your intended audience, but they’re not what provide users value.
+Your message is what provides value.
 The shorter and more concise your hashtags are, the more room you have for your message.

 Try to be as specific as possible with your hashtags, and narrow your focus.
 Similar to targeting long-tail keywords, specific hashtags will attract users more willing to engage.
 General hashtags attract all sorts of users—most of which you aren’t targeting.

 3) Avoid Trend-Latching

 Unless you’re super relevant, avoid latching on to popular trends.
 This may seem like the perfect idea, but it has the potential to blow up and create a messy situation—especially if you didn’t realize the trending hashtag was the result of a controversial issue.

 4) Create A Business Relevance

 Keep your tags relevant to your business or industry.
 There still has to be a commonsense relationship between your hashtag and the value your brand brings to the table.